* Globe unit valued at about $150 mln -analyst

 * Buyer expected to be local

 NEW YORK, Feb 20 (Reuters) - The New York Times Co is putting The Boston Globe on the auction block for a second time as it seeks to focuses solely on growing its flagship newspaper, the company said on Wednesday.

-The New York Times is putting all its effort into being a global information source and "the Globe is a distraction,” Doctor said noting that the Globe is a regional paper.
+The New York Times is putting all its effort into being a global information source and “the Globe is a distraction,” Doctor said noting that the Globe is a regional paper.